30 Day Plank Challenge

 If you run on a treadmill rather than lift weights, don’t try to burn as many calories as possible.
 Instead, try to run a certain distance in a shorter and shorter time.
 This will get your muscles and metabolism into great shape.

 Slowly walking or jogging on a treadmill for hours won’t burn that many calories.
 Burning calories with long and slow workouts won’t help you lose much weight.

 If you lift weights and do sets of bodyweight exercises, try to do your current routine in a limited amount of time.
 See if you can do the same workout faster each time you try it.

-When doing this 30-day plank challenge, you should increase how long you plank for.
+When doing this 30-day plank challenge, you should increase how long you plank.
 However, you should not try to do more sets each week.
 Instead, reduce the amount of rest between sets to increase the difficulty.

-Hard work and persistence will help you completely this challenge with ease.
+Hard work and persistence will help you complete this challenge with ease.
 Don’t give up and you will see significant results and improvement within the first 30 days.